sarojc23/sarojc23.github.io/research.markdown

 - Quantum coherence and decoherence
 - Spin–phonon interactions
-- Exciton transport in 2D materials
+- Exciton dynamics in 2D materials
 - Collective spin dynamics and metrology

 This research advances both the **fundamental understanding of quantum matter** and the development of **practical quantum technologies**, including scalable sensing, imaging, and hybrid quantum systems.